oleg-kochura/Gallery/README.md

 `npm install`

-`npm start`
+`ng serve`

 ## Development server
-Navigate to `http://localhost:3000/`.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.